+Tell us about your concerns

-We will invite you to a meeting We will decide whether your Tell us about your concerns to discuss them child needs SEN support We will use Oxfordshire If you think your child might have If we decide that your child SEN, the first person you should needs SEN support, we will Guidance for Special tell is your child's teacher.
-You Educational Needs (SEN) create a pupil profile based can do this by asking for an Support to identify any needs. on your child's needs and appointment at a time to suit you vour child will be added to and the teacher - you can get in We will meet with you to the school's SEND register. touch when you drop off/pick up discuss your concerns and try your child or by leaving a to get a better understanding message with the school office for of what your child's strengths your child's teacher to contact and difficulties are. you.
-Together we will decide what The class teacher will pass your outcomes to seek for your concerns on to our SENCo, Mrs child and agree on next Mathers.
-You can also contact the steps.
-SENCo directly - 01235 520456 or ebri5974@stnicolas.oxon.sch.uk
+We will invite you to a meeting to discuss them We will decide whether your child needs SEN support

+If you think your child might have SEND, the first person you should tell is your child's teacher.
+You can do this by asking for an appointment at a time to suit you and the teacher - you can get in touch when you drop off/pick up your child or by leaving a message with the school office for your child's teacher to contact you.

+The class teacher will pass your concerns on to our SENDCo, Mrs Mathers.

+You can also contact the SENDCo directly - 01235 520456 or ebri5974@st-nicolas.oxon.sch.uk

+We will use Oxfordshire Guidance for Special Educational Needs (SEND) Support to identify any needs.

+We will meet with you to discuss your concerns and try to get a better understanding of what your child's strengths and difficulties are.

+Together we will decide what outcomes to seek for your child and agree on next steps.
+If we decide that your child needs SEND support, we will create a pupil profile based on your child's needs and your child will be added to the school's SEND register.

-4. How will the school know if my child needs SEN support?
+4. How will the school know if my child needs SEND support?

-All our class teachers are aware of SEN and are on the lookout for any pupils who aren't making the expected level of progress in academically, emotionally or socially.
-This might include reading, writing, number work, finding social situations difficult or showing big emotions that are tricky to manage.
+All our class teachers are aware of SEND and are on the lookout for any pupils who aren't making the expected level of progress academically, emotionally or socially.
+This might include reading, writing, number work, finding social situations difficult or showing big emotions that are tricky to manage

 If the teacher notices that a pupil is falling behind, they try to find out if the pupil has any gaps or barrier to accessing their learning.
 If they can find a gap, they will adapt their teaching in order to overcome the barrier or fill the gap.
-Pupils who don't have SEN usually make progress quickly once the gap in their learning has been filled.
+Pupils who don't have SEND usually make progress quickly once the gap in their learning has been filled.

-If the pupil is still struggling to make the expected progress in their identified area of need, the teacher will talk to the SENCo, and will contact you to discuss the possibility that your child has SEN. They will use Oxfordshire Guidance for SEN Support to identify what their concerns are; this will form the basis of the child's Pupil Profile if they are identified as having a Special Educational Need.
+If the pupil is still struggling to make the expected progress in their identified area of need, the teacher will talk to the SENDCo, and will contact you to discuss the possibility that your child has SEND.
+They will use Oxfordshire Guidance for SEND Support to identify what their concerns are; this will form the basis of the child's Pupil Profile if they are identified as having a Special Educational Need or Disability.

-The SENCo will have discussions with your child's teacher, to see if there have been any issues with, or changes in, their progress, attainment or behaviour.
+The SENDCo will have discussions with your child's teacher, to see if there have been any issues with, or changes in, their progress, attainment or behaviour.
 They will also compare your child's progress and development with their peers and available national data.

-The SENCo or class teacher will ask for your opinion and speak to your child to get their input as well.
+The SENDCo or class teacher will ask for your opinion and speak to your child to get their input as well.
 They may also, where appropriate, ask for the opinion of external experts such as a speech and language therapist, an educational psychologist, or a paediatrician.

-Based on all of this information, the SENCo will decide whether your child needs SEN support.
+Based on all of this information, the SENDCo will decide whether your child needs SEND support.
 You will be told the outcome of the decision.

-If your child does need SEN support, their name will be added to the school's SEN register, and the SENCo and/or the class teacher will work with you to create a SEN support plan for them.
+If your child does need SEND support, their name will be added to the school's SEND register, and the SENDCo and/or the class teacher will work with you to create a SEND support plan for them.
 We call this a pupil profile.